cantikapf/IR-study-companion/_chapters/044-regionalism-in-southeast-asia-asean-community/010-basic-regionalism.md

 title: The Basics Of Regionalism
 slug: basic-regionalism
 abstract: This page provides an introduction to the basics of regionalism, exploring the concept of regions as socially constructed entities and the pursuit of common goals through regional cooperation and integration.
+simple_summary: "Have you ever been in a school club where everyone has to vote on what to do?
+International Organizations are exactly like that, but for countries!
+They join big clubs like the UN or ASEAN so they can sit at a round table and work together to fix big problems."
 ---

 ## Introduction

-A region, in broad terms, refers to a geographical area consisting of a group of countries that are seen to form a cohesive unit.
-Regionalism then refers to the process through which countries within a geographical region come together and cooperate to achieve common political, economic, social, and cultural objectives.
+A **region**, in broad terms, refers to a geographical area consisting of a group of **countries** that are seen to form a cohesive unit.
+Regionalism then refers to the process through which countries within a geographical region come together and cooperate to achieve common political, **economic**, social, and cultural objectives.

-Regionalism involves the collective efforts and willingness of countries within a region to work together, relinquish some sovereignty, and even integrate by giving authority to a supra-national body for the purpose of addressing shared challenges and fostering a sense of regional identity.
+Regionalism involves the collective efforts and willingness of countries within a region to work together, relinquish some sovereignty, and even integrate by giving authority to a supra-national body for the purpose of addressing shared challenges and fostering a sense of **regional** identity.
 The key aspects underlying regionalism are the shared imagination and vision among member states to collaborate towards mutual goals and aspirations.

 ## Regions as Socially Constructed Entities